sass/sass/proposal/package-importer.d.ts.md

 _([Issue](https://github.com/sass/sass/issues/2739))_

-This proposal introduces the semantics for a Package Importer and defines the `pkg` URL scheme to indicate Sass package imports in an implementation-agnostic format.
+This proposal introduces the semantics for a Package Importer and defines the `pkg:` URL scheme to indicate Sass package imports in an implementation-agnostic format.
 It also defines the semantics for a new built-in Node Package Importer.